-Wink also notes that a successful strategy helps you broaden partnerships, increase performance in the search engines and drive more engagement with your audience, but you have to do that within the overall scope of content marketing, which means paying attention to user experiences, content strategy and content marketing best practices in addition to your own editorial plans.
+Wink also notes that a successful strategy helps you broaden partnerships, increase performance in the search engines and drive more engagement with your audience.
+But you have to do that within the overall scope of content marketing, which means paying attention to user experiences, content strategy and content marketing best practices in addition to your editorial plans.

 You can create a basic content strategy in five steps once you have an organizational goal in mind.
 Some types of goals that you might start with include: